pachadotdev/capybara/README.md

 ## About

+tldr; If you have a 2-4GB dataset and you need to estimate a (generalized) linear model with a large number of fixed effects, this package is for you.

 Capybara is a fast and small footprint software that provides efficient functions for demeaning variables before conducting a GLM estimation via Iteratively Weighted Least Squares (IWLS).
 This technique is